Undoubtedly, slab foundations have their strengths and weaknesses. But, they often tend to be very popular, particularly in warm climates.

 On site, the concrete slabs foundation is generally poured on a layer of sand.
 This acts as a padding and helps to improve the drainage conditions.

 Houses sitting on concrete slab do not have a basement.
 Crawlspaces/basements are usually found up North, where the average climate is colder.
 A reason for this is because up North, the terrain tends to have a lot less surface moisture.

 Down South, the water table tends to be much closer to the surface.
 When the water table is within 10 feet from the surface, constructing a crawlspace is equivalent to constructing a well in your basement.

 The water will do either of two things: cause your home to float or cause water to seep into the basement of your home.
 As any construction specialist probably knows, neither option is advantageous to your home’s longevity.

-Another reason why concrete foundation slabs are commonly used in areas like Dallas, Texas is because of the soil type.
+Another reason why concrete slabs are commonly used in areas like Dallas, Texas is because of the soil type.
 In North Texas, the soil is expansive.
 It shifts depending on the prevailing weather conditions.

-When it’s dry, expansive clay soil loses water and shrinks.
+When it’s dry, expansive clay loses water and shrinks.
 With time, this causes settlement.
 Foundation settlement is when there is a downward movement of a building structure, causing it to sink below its original position.